rajeshvkothari/oom/GIN_README_2508.md

 	  $ curl -X GET "http://{IP_OF_DMAAP_SERVER_ADDR}:3904/topics"
       ```

-	  Note: {IP_OF_DMAAP_SERVER_ADDR} is public IP address of 'DMaaP Server'
+	  Note: {IP_OF_DMAAP_SERVER_ADDR} is the public IP address of 'DMaaP Server'

-      Above command should return output as follows:
+      The above command should return output as follows:

       ```sh
 	  {"topics": []}